learn-co-curriculum/phase-4-serializing-associations/README.md

 ## Serializing a Many-to-Many Associations

-Our Movie example uses a one-to-many association (directors have many movies and movies belong to a director), but you can use the same setup with a many-to-many association.
+Our Movie example uses a one-to-many association (directors have many movies and movies belong to a director), but you you can also use Active Model Serializers with a many-to-many association.

-For example, if we had an app with `Article` and `Tag` models, we could create a join table and set up `has_many_through` associations for both models:
+For example, if we had an app with `Article` and `Tag` models, we could create a join table and set up `has_many :through` associations for both models:

 ```rb
 # app/models/article.rb